SidharthMudgil/competitive-programming/README.md

     - [Type](#type-4)
     - [Implementation](#implementation-5)

-A data structure is a specialized format for organizing, processing, retrieving and storing data.
-There are several basic and advanced types of data structures, all designed to arrange data to suit a specific purpose.
-Data structures make it easy for users to access and work with the data they need in appropriate ways.
-Most importantly, data structures frame the organization of information so that machines and humans can better understand it.

-In computer science and computer programming, a data structure may be selected or designed to store data for the purpose of using it with various algorithms.
-In some cases, the algorithm's basic operations are tightly coupled to the data structure's design.
-Each data structure contains information about the data values, relationships between the data and -- in some cases -- functions that can be applied to the data.

 ### Array
 An array stores a collection of items at adjoining memory locations.
 Items that are the same type are stored together so the position of each element can be calculated or retrieved easily by an index.
 Arrays can be fixed or flexible in length.
 An array can hold a collection of integers, floating-point numbers, stings or even other arrays.